hailinhbui10/java-programming-cs/takeaway_docs.md

 ## Notes

+### Online resources:
+- Official from Princeton University used in the course: [Programming in Java - Computer Science](https://introcs.cs.princeton.edu/java/home)

 ### Deal with User-defined Packages
 - Run this inside package dir
     - Save the file as MyPackageClass.java, and compile it: `javac MyPackageClass.java`